wstrm/wstrm-www/content/posts/errors-join-heart-defer.md

 ## TL;DR

-Please set errors from `defer` calls with [`errors.Join`](https://pkg.go.dev/errors#Join):
+You can set errors from `defer` calls with [`errors.Join`](https://pkg.go.dev/errors#Join):

 ```go